-As per regular monthly update process, we are pleased to announce new release of Aspose.PDF for .NET.
-Aspose.PDF for .NET 18.6 has been published and available on NuGet Gallery, to be used in .NET Applications.
-In Aspose.PDF for .NET 18.6 we have introduced new features related to text manipulations and PDF/UA validation.
+As per the regular monthly update process, we are pleased to announce the new release of Aspose.PDF for .NET.
+Aspose.PDF for .NET 18.6 has been published and available on NuGet Gallery, to be used in .NET applications.
+In Aspose.PDF for .NET 18.6, we have introduced new features related to text manipulations and PDF/UA validation.
 Along with that, we have also made some fixes to the bugs, reported in earlier versions of the API.
-An overview of public API changes and improvement in this release of the API, has been given over release notes page of Aspose.PDF for .NET 18.6.
-In case you are about to use latest version of the API, we strongly recommend you to please check release notes section before downloading the API.
+An overview of public API changes and improvement in this release of the API has been given over the release notes page of Aspose.PDF for .NET 18.6.
+In case you are about to use the latest version of the API, we strongly recommend you please check the release notes section before downloading the API.

 Extract Highlighted Text from PDF Documents